The work, the standard, the record

 Seemab Hassan is a healthcare data analyst building reproducible program integrity systems for U.S. federal healthcare programs.
 The current portfolio covers Medicare Parts A, B, C, and D, with eight completed analytical projects spanning prescriber risk, opioid prescribing, drug waste, durable medical equipment, telehealth, hospital DRG billing, home health and hospice, and county level access equity.

 Each project follows the same methodological commitment.
 Every numerical claim in the final report, dashboard, and academic preprint traces to a persisted result file in a public rebuild repository.
 Every flagged provider, drug, or county can be reproduced from the same CMS public use files that any independent reviewer can download.
+All eight methodologies are now posted as preprints on SSRN and released as public code repositories.

 He holds an undergraduate degree from Lahore University of Management Sciences and is currently employed at NSK Wholesale Group in the United States.